On the complexity of $\mathbb H$-coloring for special oriented trees: Introduction

 \begin{conjecture}[The CSP dichotomy conjecture] For every (finite) relational structure $\mathbb A$, $\mathrm{CSP}(\mathbb A)$ is in \textbf{P} or \textbf{NP}-complete. \end{conjecture}

 At that time this conjecture was supported by two major cases: Schaefer's dichotomy result for two-element domains \cite{schaefer_complexity_1978} and the dichotomy theorem for undirected graphs by Hell and Ne{\v s}et{\v r}il \cite{hell_complexity_1990}.
 A major breakthrough followed the work of Jeavons, Cohen and Gyssens \cite{jeavons_closure_1997}, later refined by Bulatov, Jeavons and Krokhin \cite{bulatov_classifying_2005}, which uncovered an intimate connection between the constraint satisfaction problem and universal algebra.
-This connection brought a better understanding of the known results as well as a number of new results which seemed out of reach for pre-algebraic methods.
-The most important results include dichotomy for three-element domains \cite{bulatov_dichotomy_2006} and for conservative structures (i.e., containing all subsets as unary relations) \cite{bulatov_tractable_2003} by Bulatov (see also \cite{barto_dichotomy_2011}), a characterization of solvability by the \emph{few subpowers} algorithm (a generalization of Gaussian elimination) by Berman et al \cite{berman_varieties_2010,idziak_tractability_2007} and solvability by local consistency checking (so-called \emph{bounded width}) by Barto and Kozik \cite{barto_constraint_2014} (conjectured in \cite{larose_bounded_2007}).
-Larose and Tesson \cite{larose_universal_2009} successfully applied the theory to study finer complexity classes of CSPs.
+This connection brought a better understanding of the known results as well as a number of new results which seemed out of reach for the pre-algebraic methods.
+The most important results include dichotomies for three-element domains \cite{bulatov_dichotomy_2006} and for conservative structures (i.e., containing all subsets as unary relations) \cite{bulatov_tractable_2003} by Bulatov (see also \cite{barto_dichotomy_2011}), a characterization of solvability by the \emph{few subpowers} algorithm (a generalization of Gaussian elimination) by Berman et al \cite{berman_varieties_2010,idziak_tractability_2007} and solvability by local consistency checking (so-called \emph{bounded width}) by Barto and Kozik \cite{barto_constraint_2014} (conjectured in \cite{larose_bounded_2007}).
+Larose and Tesson \cite{larose_universal_2009} successfully applied the theory to study finer complexity classes of CSPs extending the result of Allender et al \cite{allender_refining_2005} for boolean CSPs.

 The connection between CSPs and algebras turned out to be fruitful in both directions; it has lead to a discovery of important structural properties of finite algebras.
-Of particular importance to us is the theory of absorption by Barto and Kozik \cite{barto_absorbing_2012,barto_maltsev_2013} and a characterization of congruence meet-semiditributivity via pointing operations by Barto, Kozik and Stanovsk{\' y} \cite{barto_robust_2012,barto_maltsev_2013}.
+Of particular importance to us is the theory of absorption by Barto and Kozik \cite{barto_absorbing_2012,barto_maltsev_2013,barto_absorption_2017} and a characterization of congruence meet-semiditributivity via pointing operations by Barto, Kozik, and Stanovsk{\' y} \cite{barto_robust_2012,barto_maltsev_2013}.